Men’s Health Week 2022: Don’t be afraid to seek help

 The tendency for men to bottle up their feelings can lead to a refusal to open up about certain physical health issues.
 Nearly two-thirds of men say they delay going to the healthcare professional for as long as possible and up to 37% withhold information from healthcare professionals.

-The list of justifications ranges from wanting to prioritise their work done to fear of a diagnosis.
-Perhaps the most common reason is having the attitude that they simply don’t need to see a healthcare professional – they can just tough it out without anyone’s help but physical health problems don’t always go away through willpower.
-There is nothing wrong with seeking medical help, it’s why healthcare exists.
+The list of justifications ranges from wanting to prioritise their work to fear of a diagnosis.
+Perhaps the most common reason is having the attitude that they simply don’t need to see a healthcare professional – they can just tough it out without anyone’s help.
+However. willpower is not a cure-all for health issues.
+There is nothing wrong with seeking medical help – it’s why healthcare exists.

 Our Men’s Health services